Kalan-Lab/lsaBGC/README.md

 ### Using Conda (for full usage of suite)

-Installation can be performed via conda (see below for Docker) and should take ~5-10 minutes and has been tested on both unix (specifically Ubuntu) and macOS.
+Installation can be performed via conda (see below for Docker) and should take ~5 minutes with mamba or ~10-20 minutes with conda and has been tested on both unix (specifically Ubuntu) and macOS.
 We are happy to attempt to address issues with installation if any arise, please open a Git Issues case:

 ```
 # 1. clone Git repo and cd into it!